icraf-indonesia/lumens-shiny/11_sciendo-simulate/helpfile/sciendo_simulate_help.md

 # Data Preparation

-Before using the SCIENDO Train tool, prepare the following:
+Before using the SCIENDO Simulate tool, prepare the following:

 1.  **Land Cover Maps**: Two raster files (GeoTIFF format) representing land use/cover for two different time points.
 2.  **Planning Unit Map**: A raster file (GeoTIFF format) or shapefile of administrative or management zones.
 3.  **Factors Map**: A set of raster files describing driver factors or explanatory variables.

-## Using the SCIENDO Train Analysis Tool
+## Using the SCIENDO Simulate Analysis Tool

 Follow these steps to use the tool: